gyorilab/emmaa/doc/reports/askee_month12_report.rst

 relations from IDO to the INDRA Ontology graph and created a new export for use in the Uncharted UI.

-STonKGs paper
+STonKGs
 -------------
 The transformers and attention architectures have reinvigorated large scale language models through `BERT <https://arxiv.org/abs/1810.04805>`_ and its derivatives.
-Our collaborators at Fraunhofer are developing Sophisticated Transformer trained on biomedical text and knowledge graphs (STonKGs), a joint knowledge graph and language model that relies on the following cross-modal attention
+We are part of a collaboration with the Fraunhofer Institute to develop a Sophisticated Transformer trained on biomedical text and Kknowledge Graphs (STonKGs), a joint knowledge graph and language model that relies on the following cross-modal attention mechanism:
-mechanism:

 .. figure:: ../_static/images/stonkgs_cross_modal_attention.png
    :align: center

    *The cross-modal attention mechanism in the STonKGs model enables joint learning over INDRA statements and their associated textual evidences*

 This model is able to take an INDRA statement and its associated text then generate a dense Euclidean vector representation that can be used for downstream machine learning tasks.
 We have prepared a dump of the INDRA database in order to pre-train this model and suggested several downstream "fine-tuning" binary/multi-class classification tasks on which STonKGs could be
 evaluated:

 ================  ===================================================================================  ==============================================================================================================================================================================================